 Additional Information

-- Extensions in the plugin 'Extensions' folder are automatically loaded.
+- Extensions in the plugin 'Extensions' or Doolollys folder are automatically loaded.

 - Extensions in the plugin '{namespace}/Extensions' folder are automatically loaded.